ethanma03/Sixth-Sense-Documentation/AnimationController.md

 - Issue 1
 	- Role: How it's used in the script
 	- Source: Where it can be found or how it's included

-## Known Issues and Limitations
-- Issue 1